shauntarves/wyze-sdk/README.md

 ##### Multi-Factor Authentication (2FA) Support

 If your Wyze account has multi-factor authentication (2FA) enabled, you may be prompted for your 2FA code when authenticating via either supported method described above.
 If you wish to automate the MFA interaction, both the `Client` constructor and the `login()` method accept `totp_key` as input.
 If the TOTP key is provided, the MFA prompt should not appear.
+Your TOTP key can be obtained during the Wyze 2FA setup process and is the same code that you would typically input into an authenticator app during 2FA setup.

 ```python
 import os